mozilla-bteam/bmo/docs/en/rst/using/finding.rst

     their assignee.

 Send Mail to Bug Assignees:
-    If more than one bug appear in the bug list and there are at least two distinct bug assignees, this links is displayed which lets you easily send a mail to the assignees of all bugs on the list.
+    If more than one bug appears in the bug list and there are at least two distinct bug assignees, this link is displayed which lets you easily send an e-mail to the assignees of all bugs on the list.

 Edit Search:
     If you didn't get exactly the results you were looking for, you can